 Light-sequences (back to light)

-The graphic shows the sequence of photons in the medium air.
+The graphic starts with a sequence of three photons in the medium air.
 All photons have the same distance to each other.
 The result will be a constant velocity of light.
-If the light beam then enters a body of glass, the distance must be shorter, because the velocity of light in glass is reduced.
-But how "knows" the photon, what distance to take.
-The information lies in wisdom of the not-manifested potential.
-And because photons arise Trillions of time per second as new photons from that source, the information is available always fresh for each photon.
-In that way light also "knows", that it has to take the longer distance again, when leaving the glass body, to immediately speed up in air as medium.
+If the light-processes then enter a body of glass, the distance must be shorter, because the velocity of light in glass is reduced.
+But how does the photon “know” what distance to take.
+The information comes from the wisdom of the not-manifested potential.
+And because this wisdom arises as knowing or luminosity fresh for every new photon, the information is always up to date.
+In that way light also "knows", that it has to take the longer distance again, when leaving the glass body, to immediately speed up in the medium air.